South Washington Street / US 81 and 17th Avenue South

 On May 15, 2007, the GRAND CITIES MALL Big Lots closed for good.
 The space was divided between two tenants.
 Play It Again Sport commenced operation in 2009, followed by ConsignIt Home Furnishings, which began business in March 2010.

 The Hope Evangelical Covenant Church acquired GRAND CITIES MALL in March 2015.
-The congregation decided to maintain the mall's function as a retail center for the foreseeable future, with the intention of expanding church facilities into vacant selling space.
+The congregation decided to maintain the mall's function as a retail center for the foreseeable future, with the intention of expanding church facilities into some of the vacant selling space.
 Plans were made for the establishment of daycare, pre-school and adult education centers.
 Church offices were also moved into the mall.

 Sources: